-3.12 Requirements for homes that are 13m or more in width
+3.12 Requirements for homes that are 13m or more in widths

-Where your home frontage is 13.0m wide or greater at least one of the following is required:
+Where a home is 13.0m wide or greater at least one of the following is required:

-- A step in the front facade of a minimum 840mm (this step must be in addition to any step at the garage), or - A portico/verandah with a minimum area of 10m2.
+- A step in the front facade of a minimum 840mm (this step must be in addition to any step at the garage), or - A portico/verandah with a minimum area of 10m.
 The porch must also have a depth of minimum 1.5m deep at some point, or - A verandah for the full length of the frontage (excluding the garage).